StonyBrookNLP/SLDS-Stories/README.md

-Code for Storytelling in a Switching Dynamical System for ACL 2020 submission.
+Code for Generating Narrative Text in a Switching Dynamical System

 Structure: